Matt Hancock beginning stint in I’m A Celebrity jungle - NewsBreak

 Following his decision to join the reality series, Hancock had the Tory whip suspended and came under fire from across the political divide for opting to sign up at a time when Parliament is sitting.

-Hancock has been given access to a laptop during his isolation, allowing him to continue working and to stay in touch with constituents.
+Hancock has been given access to his phone and laptop during his isolation, allowing him to continue working and stay in touch with constituents.

 The news was first reported by MailOnline.